 Blek le Rat

-Blek Le Rat is a grand master of street art and considered by many to be the originator of stencil graffiti.
+Blek Le Rat (Xavier Prou) is a grand master of street art and considered by many to be the originator of stencil graffiti.

 "Every time I think I've painted something slightly original, I find out that Blek Le Rat has done it as well.
 Only twenty years earlier."
 Banksy, 2005.